eulybin/eulybin/README.md

 💻 **Working on:** Building full-stack web applications with React.

-🔥 **Mission:** To build apps with real-world application and significance.
+🔥 **Mission:** To create scalable solutions for real-world problems.

 👾 **Fun fact:** I love playing chess.
 Challenge me to a game... if you dare! @egorcheck